neutrinojs/neutrino/docs/packages/compile-loader/README.md

 };
 ```

 - `include` should be an array of paths to include in the compilation.
-Maps to Webpack's
+Maps to webpack's
 [`Rule.include`](https://webpack.js.org/configuration/module/#rule-include)
 - `exclude` should be an array of paths to exclude from the compilation.
-Maps to Webpack's
+Maps to webpack's
 [`Rule.exclude`](https://webpack.js.org/configuration/module/#rule-exclude)
 - `babel` is a [Babel configuration object](https://babeljs.io/docs/usage/api/#options), consumed by babel-loader.
 Use
 this to set properties such as `presets`, `plugins`, and `env`.